OpenEstate/OpenEstate-IO/Examples/README.md

 ===================================

-*OpenEstate-IO-Examples* is a Java library, that provides some example classes to illustrate usage of the implemented OpenEstate-IO formats.
+*OpenEstate-IO-Examples* is a Java library, that provides some example classes to illustrate usage of the formats implemented *OpenEstate-IO*.

 How to use
 ----------

-The examples are located in the [`src/main/java/org/openestate/io/examples`](src/main/java/org/openestate/io/examples) folder of this module.
+The example classes are located in the [`src/main/java/org/openestate/io/examples`](src/main/java/org/openestate/io/examples) folder of this module.
 You can find further informations in the [project wiki](https://github.com/OpenEstate/OpenEstate-IO/wiki).